 The Company’s vision, over the longer term, is to create shareholder value through the development and monetisation of its oil and gas discoveries within the North Celtic Sea Basin.

 The Company will continue to prioritise moving forward its appraisal/pre-development assets, in particular the Barryroe oil field, to field development and monetisation.

 Since the downturn in oil prices that commenced in 2014, Lansdowne has rationalised its portfolio to focus upon appraisal and pre-development activities that offer shorter timeframes to potential cashflow and has relinquished its exploration assets.

-With the recent increase in oil price, the Company will also seek very selective exploration assets in the North Celtic Sea Basin that have synergy with Barryroe.
+The Company will seek very selective assets in the North Celtic Sea Basin that have synergy with Barryroe.

 The reason the Company exists is to explore, find, develop and monetise oil and gas deposits.
 The Company believes it successfully delivers on this purpose through its joint venture activities with its local and international partners.